 This Advocacy Guide seeks to provide information on how to navigate this complex system and how civil society can advocate the Council to bring about meaningful change in EU decisions and laws.

-The guide stems from a two-year long pilot project “EU Presidency Anti-Corruption Scorecard” conducted jointly by TI EU and four national chapters in Lithuania, Italy, Greece and Latvia, co-funded by the European Commission.
+The guide stems from a two-year long pilot project “EU Presidency Anti-Corruption Scorecard” conducted jointly by Transparency International EU and four national chapters in Lithuania, Italy, Greece and Latvia, co-funded by the European Commission.
 The project assessed the performance of the rotating presidencies of these four countries on progress in the areas of transparency, integrity and anti-corruption.

 More information about the EU Presidency project can be found here